ClusterHQ/flocker/docs/using/installing/index.rst

 Using Rackspace
 ---------------

-# TODO Remove tasks only used by the Fedora 20 instructions

 Another way to get a Flocker cluster running is to use Rackspace.
 You'll probably want to setup at least two nodes.